Tanguay-Lab/Manuscripts/Garcia_2018_PLOS_ONE/Files/README.md

 ***

 Copyright © 2018 Garcia, Bugel, Truong, Spagnoli, and Tanguay.
+This is an open-access article distributed under the terms of the [Creative Commons Attribution License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).